Arkk92/element-front/README.md

 If you want to play with your friends visit [here](https://element-online.netlify.app/)

-[!NOTE]
+> 💡 _Note:_
-Element Online is based on [element/element silver edition](https://ratherdashinggames.com/games/element-silver.html) board game.
+> Element Online is based on [element/element silver edition](https://ratherdashinggames.com/games/element-silver.html) board game.
 We have no relationship with the owners of the game nor do we intend to profit from it.

 ## Setup Instructions